Mohammed78vr/action-test-repo/README.md

 # action-test-repo

 This is used for pull request in git hub actions.
+Test protection rule